isi-nlp/ulf-tokenizer/README.rst

 Ulf's Tokenizer
 ***************

-Tokenizer tool developed by Ulf Harmjakob @ USC ISI (so we call it ulf's tokenizer)
+Tokenizer tool developed by Ulf Hermjakob @ USC ISI (so we call it ulf's tokenizer)

 ===============
 Usage